wanderingduc/yomiya-mobile/README.md

 # yomiya-mobile

-Frontent code for mobile version.
+Frontent code for mobile version built in react-native.
 Current development is Android only, with support for IOS coming later.